mateuszdorobek/python3.info/dragon/adr/position-init.rst

 * Good: relatively easy to extend to 3D
 * Good: keyword argument is not required, class name is verbose enough
 * Bad: ``TypeDict`` does not support default values
-* Decision: rejected, better than dict, does not support default values
+* Decision: rejected, does not support default values

 Use Case: